I’m pleased to announce the release of a new Cloud Connector for Twilio. If you don’t know what Twilio is, you should definitely check it out!

 First, we declare our Twilio credentials and the Mongo DB configuration settings.
 (See the MongoDB connector.)
 These settings are necessary to establish the connection with Twilio server and your Mongo database server respectively.
 You need to declare them only once, and they will be used for all the connections.

 So far so good but I want to send SMS messages!
 Ok hold on, here it is:

 A Mule flow is created to retrieve the customer records from the database and for each one of them call Twilio connector to send an SMS message with a sample text on it.
-Don’t know what a Mule flow is?
-This link will give you an idea.
+Don’t know what a Mule flow is?.
 Basically, a Mule flow is a mechanism that enables orchestration of services using the sophisticated message flow capabilities of Mule ESB.

 Now that we somehow defined what a Mule flow is and what it’s used for in the example let me explain each line inside of it.

 This is a simple one.
 Using Mongo Connector, we obtain all the data from a collection called ‘clients.’
 We could have added search criteria as well to narrow down the results.

 This tag sends each member of the client’s collection to the next message processor as separate messages.
 Check this link for more information on routing messages.